Contact Us

 Cons

-Scanning unstructured data stores: Technical managers say that scanning unstructured data stores requires improvement.
+Scanning unstructured data stores: Technical managers say scanning these data stores needs improvement.
 The software could be more effective with scanning undetected file types or large data stores (e.g., S3 buckets).

-Data scan results: Users expect to see incremental changes at each scan rather than the entire scan results.
+Data scan results: Users expect to see incremental changes at each scan, not the full results.

 Cyera (DSPM) is an AI-powered platform that discovers, analyzes, and categorizes data across your organization’s data landscape, with no agents.